stevleibelt/php_component_psr_and_log4php_adapter/README.md

     * @todo
         * add versioneye dependecy status
         * add link to openhub
+        * fixed typos in the readme
-        * implement conversion of throwable into something in Log4PhpToPsrLoggerAdapter::log()
+        * implement conversion of throwable into something in Log4PhpToPsrAdapter::log()
         * implement conversion of context into something in PsrToLog4PhpAdapter
     * added travis build status
     * added scrutinizer build status